gediz/mpv-wiki/Stuff-to-do.md

 - Make ffmpeg load/expose embedded ICC profiles in images, and hook this up to video/out/opengl/lcms.c

 - Figure out a way to get rid of redundant passes inside vo_opengl in a clean way, ideally kill dumb mode

+- Export src_rect and dst_rect from the VO via property (perhaps read-writable?)